 GMC v Mao Aweys

-Doctor struck-off after tribunal found he offered advise on arrange a female genital mutilation.
+Doctor struck-off after Tribunal found he offered advice on arranging a female genital mutilation.

 GDC v BK (2015)

-Instructed on behalf of the respondent (GDC) in High Court Appeal; Grounds of Appeal based on poor reasoning given by Professional Conduct Committee and apparent misapplication of test for dishonesty.
-Case now important authority in relation to test for dishonesty in regulatory proceedings.
+Instructed on behalf of the respondent (GDC) in High Court Appeal; Grounds of Appeal based on poor reasoning given by the Professional Conduct Committee and an apparent misapplication of a Test for Dishonesty.
+The case is now an important authority in relation to the Test for Dishonesty in regulatory proceedings.